book review 2017

 https://www.miamiherald.com/news/local/community/miami-dade/community-voices/article177186771.html

 Almost all published books on earth contain at least one typo, and my self published book on Overtown had a couple of misspelled names and one police man who was only a lieutenant, I originally called a captain.
-Those mistakes were corrected, but the ones in her own article, still there.
+Those mistakes were corrected, but the ones in Field's own article, still there.

-The Miami Herald editors or perhaps Fields herself also should be corrected for the sake of history.
-There is nobody called Archive McKay.
+The Miami Herald editors or perhaps Fields herself also made basic typographical errors.
+There is nobody called "Archive McKay."
 His name is Archie.
 And there is nobody called Abdul Mushin.
 His name is Abdul Muhsin.
-Those are two published copy errors that still stand.
-Dyslexia or not, they are errors that are easy to make but wrong nonetheless.
+You gotta be a close reader for those mistakes to be visible.
+Those are two published errors that still stand and that are easy to make but wrong nonetheless.
+What those mistakes do is affect the ability to search for the past in the future.

 Other mistakes in her article are the timeline of my work.
+I emailed the right info, nobody responded.
+The Herald is not what it used to be.

 I started my People's History of Overtown book in 2009, and that is how I found out about Henry Stone, not the other way around.